 Photo of the freshwater slough courtesy of Marc Averette

-Maps of Everglades National Park courtesy of the National Park Service
+Maps and other photos courtesy of the National Park Service